- NAME: Napoleon

 Under his direction Napoleon turned his reforms to other areas of the country, including its economy, legal system and education, and even the Church, as he reinstated Roman Catholicism as the state religion.
 He also instituted the Napoleonic Code, which forbade privileges based on birth, allowed freedom of religion and stated that government jobs must be given to the most qualified.
 Internationally, he negotiated a European peace.

 Napoleon's reforms proved popular.
-In 1802 he was elected consul for life, and two years later he was elected emperor of France.
+In 1802 he was elected consul for life, and two years later he was proclaimed emperor of France.

 profile name: Napoleon profile occupation: